Vualto/task-engine-public-docs/docs/source/DeveloperDocumentation/TaskEngineAPI.md

 ### GET: `/jobs`

 This endpoint is used to return a list of jobs from the Task Engine database.
 Filtering is supported through query string parameters.
 The default search (no parameters) will return the last 10 jobs.
-Non-administrators will always just be able to get information pertinent to themselves.
-Administrators are able to get information regarding any client.

 <details>

 <summary>Details</summary>
 <br />

 **Requires Authentication: Yes**<br />
-**Requires Administrator Privileges: Optional**<br />

 **Required Headers: None**<br />
 **Optional Headers:None**<br />
 **Query String Parameters:**